ScSteffen/CharmNet/README.md

 1. Install [singularity](https://docs.sylabs.io/guides/latest/user-guide/quick_start.html) on your system.
 You can install it anywhere on your computer.

+2. Clone the  `CharmKiT` Github repository:
+    ```
+    git clone git@github.com:ScSteffen/CharmKiT.git
+    ```

-2. Create a local python environment for CharmKiT and install the python requirements in a local virtual environment
+3. Create a local python environment for CharmKiT and install the python requirements in a local virtual environment.
+Navigate to the   `CharmKiT` base directory and execute

     ```
     python3 -m venv ./venv